isamplesorg/isamples-ansible/README.md

 	* `docker exec -it isamples_inabox-isamples_inabox-1 bash`
 		* export PYTHONPATH=/app
 		* `python scripts/smithsonian_things.py --config ./isb.cfg populate_isb_core_solr`
+* Ping the URL to be able to see data: http://hostname/fragment/thing/select (e.g. https://iscaws.isample.xyz/isamples_central/thing/select)

 ## Configuring a new iSamples host with a virtual machine
 The other ansible playbook is used to configure a new iSamples host with all the host dependencies.
 These instructions assume a virtual machine created and running on a local Mac, but there's no reason this ansible playbook couldn't be run against a remote linux server anywhere.